 }

-Set member_limit: 1 so the link can only be used once.
-Set an expiry date 24–48 hours out.
-Send this link to the member via your bot (sendMessage), or embed it in your post-payment email.
+Set member_limit: 1 — each link works once.
+Set expiry to 24–48 hours out.
+Send the link via your bot using sendMessage, or include it in your post-payment email.
+This prevents link sharing completely.

-ShipWorkflow builds Stripe-to-Telegram automation for paid channel operators.
-Full webhook setup, invite link generation, cancellation automation, failed payment recovery, and an admin dashboard to see who's active.
+ShipWorkflow builds Stripe-to-Telegram automation for paid channel operators — full webhook setup, invite link generation, cancellation automation, failed payment dunning sequences, and an admin view to monitor active subscribers.
 Get in touch if you want it running without building it yourself.